MiguelFranken/melodii/README.md

 A final alternative is to use the version hosted at http://mcp.miguel-franken.com/.
 Again, you would need to ensure that instruments connect to this instance.
 But it might be the easiest option to simply try out the [local instruments](#local-instruments).

-## Hardware
-If you are interested in building the box for the [Raspberry Pi], refer to `pibox/`.

-We also made an effect controller which is documented in `effectcontroller/`.

 [Raspberry Pi]: https://www.raspberrypi.org/
 [Pi]: https://www.raspberrypi.org/